-Parent page: Managed Projects
+Parent page: Workspace Projects

 The detailed management page for the project is opened by selecting that project, clicking the control above the listing of projects, and choosing the Open entry on the associated menu.
 Alternatively, double-click directly on the required project entry in the list.
 The page will open in a new browser tab.